-Delivery Program Objective EC.4 Advocate for accessible education, training, and employment pathways. ---------------------------- -- --
+Delivery Program Objective EC.4 Advocate for accessible education, training, and employment pathways.
+Program Objective EC.4 Advocate for accessible education, training, and employment pathways. -- ------------------- -- --

 DP & AOP Action No. What will we do about it?
 (Actions) What will be the result?
 How will we measure it?
 Who will coordinate it?
-EC.4.1 , , , , , , , , , , , , , , , , , , , , , A CUC is established at the Finley TAFE Chief Executive Officer EC.4.2 Invest in transition to work and/or further education projects recruit skilled staff Training opportunities are available locally that match local skill needs Director Strategic Planning and Development EC.4.2.1 Youth Futures Forum Director Strategic Planning and Development
+EC.4.1 Advocate for the establishment of a Country University Centre in Finley A CUC is established at the Finley TAFE Chief Executive Officer EC.4.2 recruit skilled staff local skill needs Director Strategic Planning and Development EC.4.2.1 Youth Futures Forum Director Strategic Planning and Development